dschlenk/opennms-cookbook/README.md

 * `opennms_user`: add a user.
 Uses the REST API.
 * `opennms_group`: add a group and populate it with users.
 You can even set the default SVG map and duty schedules.
 * `opennms_role`: add a role.
 * `opennms_role_schedule`: Add schedules to a role.
-See an example for this and the role LWRP in recipe `opennms::example_role`.

 #### Discovery

 * `opennms_disco_specific`: add a specific IP to be discovered.
-* `opennms_disco_range`: add a include or exclude range  discovery.
+* `opennms_disco_range`: add a include or exclude range of IPs for discovery.
 * `opennms_disco_url`: add a include-url to discovery and if it's a file deploy it where specified.

 #### Provisioning Requisitions

-These LWRPs use a cookbook library named Provision that I wrote to perform the work using the OpenNMS REST interface.
+These LWRPs use the OpenNMS REST interface.
 As such, OpenNMS has to be running for the resources to converge.
-Also you'll notice that I used the term 'import' rather than the correct term 'requisition'.
-I can type 'import' a lot faster than 'requisition'. ;)
+(I used the term 'import' rather than the correct term 'requisition'.
+I can type 'import' a lot faster than 'requisition').

 * `opennms_foreign_source`: create a new foreign source optionally defining a scan interval (defaults to '1d').
 * `opennms_service_detector`: add a service detector to a foreign source.
 Supports updating and deleting.
 * `opennms_policy`: add a policy to a foreign source.
 * `opennms_import`: Defines a requisition for a foreign source.
 This and all import* LWRPs include an option to synchronize the requisition - sync_import.
 * `opennms_import_node`: Add a node to a requisition including categories (array of strings) and assets (key/value hash pairs).
 * `opennms_import_node_interface`: Add an interface to a node in a requisition.
 * `opennms_import_node_interface_service`: Add a service to an interface on a node in a requisition.

 #### Events

 * `opennms_eventconf`: adds an event-file element to events in etc/eventconf.xml.
 Supports updating.
 * `opennms_event`: adds an event element to events in target eventconf file `file`.
 Not all elements from the eventconf schema are implemented, but the ones that seem to actually exist in the wild are.
-See resource for details and recipes `example_event` and `example_threshold` for example usage.
-Supports updating existing events, so if you want to change an event in an eventconf file distributed with OpenNMS, this is the resource for you - no more merging files after an upgrade!
-Look at the test/example recipe for details - you only need to provide the file, UEI, the mask elements and the attribute(s) you want to change.
+See resource for details and test recipes `event` and `threshold` for example usage.
+Supports updating and deleting existing events, so if you want to change an event in an eventconf file distributed with OpenNMS, this is the resource for you - no more merging files after an upgrade!
+For existing events you need to provide the file, UEI, the mask elements and the attribute(s) you want to change in your resource.
 If creating entirely new events, there are some attributes that are required by the eventconf schema but not enforced by the Chef resource (since they aren't required when doing an update).
 New in 18.2 is the ability to place new events at the top or bottom of an existing file with the 'position' attribute.
 Varbind filters are also now supported in masks.
-Also supports `:delete` action to remove existing events.
 * `opennms_send_event`: creates an actual instance of an event using the `send-event.pl` script in `$ONMS_HOME/bin`.
 Used by the `send_events` recipe, which is included by `default` and `notemplates` recipes to cause config file reloads to take place when template resources make changes or an LWRP sends a notification.

 #### Notifications

 * `opennms_notification_command`: Create a new command in notificationCommands.xml.
 * `opennms_destination_path`: creates a destination path element in destinationPaths.xml.
 Requires at a minimum a single target which can be defined with the following LWRP.
 * `opennms_target`: Add a target or escalate target to a destination path (defined either in the default config or with the above LWRP).
 * `opennms_notification`: Create notification elements in notifications.xml.
 Supports updating and deleting (action :delete).

 #### Node Service Credential Configuration

 These LWRPs allow you to define the credentials necessary to connect to services on monitored nodes.
 These are some of the few that currently implement updating and deleting.
 Action `:create` will update if changes are detected but `:create_if_missing` will do nothing.
 To determine if a resource needs to be updated or deleted, existance is determined by all definition element attributes being equal (so all resource attributes except `ranges`, `specifics`, `ip_matches` and `position`).

 If an update occurs, the values contained in the new resource will be used.
 Note that all `range`, `specific` and `ip-match` elements that exist currently in the definition will be removed before the new elements are added.

 Currently implemented are:

 * `opennms_snmp_config_definition`: add a definition element to snmp-config.xml.
 * `opennms_wmi_config_definition`: add a definition element to wmi-config.xml.

 #### Polling

 * `opennms_poller_package`: add a package to etc/poller-configuration.xml.
 Note that an instance of this resource without use of an accompanying `opennms_poller_service` resource will result in a failure to start opennms.
 * `opennms_poller_service`: add a service to poller package named `poller_name`.
-See `opennms::example_poller` for example usage of this and the `opennms_poller_package` resource.

 #### Data Collection